sithmel/diesis/README.md

 Using decorators
 ----------------
-Using decorators fits particularly well in dealing with this pattern.
-For example you can cache the output of a dependency, useful for example when creating a connection to external resources.
+Using [decorators](https://en.wikipedia.org/wiki/Decorator_pattern) fits particularly well in dealing with this pattern.
-Or using the promisify decorator to convert a callback based function.
+For example you can use the promisify decorator to convert a callback based function:
 ```js
 const promisify = require('util').promisify // available from node 8